tbtimes/lede/README.md

 ![Page/materials diagram](./images/page-materials.jpg)

 Aside from materials, pages in Lede also contain blocks. __Blocks are essentially wrappers for chunks of html__ (which come in the form of bits, but more on that next).
 Organizing pages into blocks has two benefits – the first is that blocks are reusable.
-You can create a standard header block and then include it on multiple pages so that the pages are use the same header.
+You can create a standard header block and then include it on multiple pages so that the pages use the same header.
 If you need to update the header, making a change to the block will automatically propagate that change to every page that uses the header!

 The second benefit to using blocks is that the content of the block can be fetched from somewhere else using a concept called a resolver.
 Resolvers are an advanced concept that we won’t get into here.
 By default, Lede uses a resolver that can pull content in from Google Docs and put it on the page.

 The final concept integral to Lede are bits. __Bits are templated chunks of html__.
 Because bits are templated, you can make generic bits and feed them different content.
 For example, you could make a full screen image bit and then use it multiple times on a page, and even on multiple pages.
 Additionally, bits can specify scripts and styles that should be included on the page with them.
 By default, Lede uses [nunjucks](https://mozilla.github.io/nunjucks/) to create the html templates.
 Bits are inserted onto a page within blocks.
-For example, a header block might include a top bar, some social share buttons, and a customizeable text block.
+For example, a header block might include a top bar, some social share buttons, and a customizable text block.
 These three bits would be included in the header block and any page that uses that header block would automatically get those three bits.

 ![Bit/block diagram](./images/bit-block.png)